omarreis/ISAPIGate/README.md

 # ISAPIGate - Http/Https gateway ISAPI

-tl;dr - Route IIS https requests to separate http-only webserver
+tl;dr - http/https Gateway fetches files from external http-only webserver(s)

 ## Description

 This Delphi ISAPI implements a http/https gateway.
-It fetches files from remote web server(s) ( on a different host or on same host but a different port ) and returns to the client.
+It fetches files from remote web server(s) (either on a different host or on same host but a different port ) and returns to the client.

-ISAPI is a Microsoft specification for IIS webserver applications.
+ISAPI is one of the first Microsoft specifications for IIS webserver applications.
-The executable is a native DLL that implements standard functions, called by IIS.
+The compiled executable is a native DLL that implements standard functions, called by IIS.
+Since it uses compiled code, ISAPI applications are efficient and safe.

 *ISAPIGate* is an old ISAPI application, from 2002, but is still useful.
 Originally it was ported from a C sample, hence the C style.
-It was writen before VCL's ISAPI.
+It was writen before VCL's ISAPI, so it uses a custom ISAPI implementation.

+Another attribute of ISAPI applications: the API doesn't change, so it is rarely broken by changes   :)

 ## ISAPIGate uses
 * Route secure https requests to http-only web servers.